fabkrum/web-performance-resources/crux-page-data.md

 In this mode the script will check the URL in the last row of your Google Sheet and continues automatically with the next URL.

 Google Sheets have a limitation of 5.000.000 cells, which translates to ~ 235.000 rows.
-As usually only 5-10% of your pages have enough traffic to show up in the sheet this should work for very big pages as well.
+Usually only 5-10% of your pages have enough traffic for the CrUX data set.
+Therefore this solution should also work for very big pages.